 Declare a function as pure whenever possible.

-6.25 Likely Incorrect Expression [KOA]
+6.25 Likely incorrect expression [KOA]

 6.25.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.25 applies to Fortran, however Fortran’s likely incorrect expressions are not those documented.
 Some of Fortran’s issues arise because processors may extend the language with syntax that conflicts with the standard.